 LMSPEC supports prediction clauses that can be used to model speculative execution.
 These clauses allow users to specify the possible predictions for every operation.
 For simplicity, we do not require users to specify when the processor checks for misspeculation or how misspeculated instructions are squashed; these checks are built-in into LMSPEC's semantics.
-In particular, LMSPEC adopts the conservative always mispredict approach for capturing the effects of speculative execution [26].
+In particular, LMSPEC adopts the conservative always mispredict approach for capturing the effects of speculative execution [26], which captures the worst-case scenario in terms of leakage [26, Theorem 1].
 Whenever the execution reaches an instruction that can result in control flow or data prediction (as indicated by the prediction clauses), LMSPEC's semantics (1) executes the prediction clause to retrieve all predictions, (2) explores all executions associated with wrong predictions,2 before (3) finally proceeding along the path of correct execution, i.e, the architectural path.
 These design choices allow us to drastically reduce the user effort for specifying speculative execution in LMSPEC.